Updated for 2023-2024

 Choose from one of the following projects devoted to the health and well-being of Puerto Rico’s communities:

-This project is designed to address the unique challenges of individual neighborhoods, so you could find yourself immersed in a wide variety of activities that change from day to day.
+This community development project is designed to address the unique challenges of individual neighborhoods, so you could find yourself immersed in a wide variety of activities that change from day to day.
 Some participants have partnered with neighborhood organizations and community centers to deliver services to local citizens.
 Others have been involved in park restoration, planting, and cultivation of urban gardens, or improving classrooms and schools to maximize opportunities for education.

 You don’t need any specific skills or experience to join this volunteer project in Puerto Rico.
 But any skills you do have will certainly be put to use for the benefit of the community.